 Warranty is good for one year with a 30-day money-back guarantee, allowing you to get a full refund if you are not satisfied with your Roomba 770.

 Controlling your Roomba 770 is very easy using the control pad that is easy and intuitive to use.
 After that, you can basically leave the Roomba 770 to do its work because it returns to the charging base once it finishes.
-For more on the Roomba 770, you can read the full review.
+For more on the Roomba 770, you can read the full review (link to review).